 You’ll know when you’ve improved one of the bad things because it will appear down here once the requirements are met!

 Below that, you’ll find the related keyphrase which is a paid option.
 It might be useful, but I don’t think it’s worth paying for just yet!
 You can figure out this section on your own by just doing your own keyword research and adding them to the post!

-To be honest, I never really use this feature and I’m not sure what the benefits of it are.
-What I take from it is, this is the content that you most reference to on your site.
+To be honest, I never really use this feature and I’m not sure what its benefits of it are.
+What I take from it is, this is the content that you most reference on your site.
 If you’d like to learn more about everything YOAST SEO, check out their website here!

 My Take on YOAST and SEO

 Now, while the YOAST SEO plugin is a great tool to help you better your posts for Google ranking, “green-lighting” every post isn’t a guarantee that your post will have the best SEO it can.
 You’ll need to do more of your own research to make it the best it can be!

 Getting your posts to rank and bring organic traffic to your site is a long-term game and not something that will happen overnight.
 But, in my opinion, it is worth investing time into.
 Most bloggers will tell you that over half their traffic will come from Pinterest or some other social media platform.
 Which is great!
 Social media can be a great way to bring lots of traffic to your site.

 What if Instagram decided to change its algorithm and now none of your followers end up seeing your post?
 Or you accidentally get flagged for spam on Facebook and now your page is gone?
 All of those followers go with it!

 I’m sure you’ve heard that you don’t own your social media followers, which is true!
 So I don’t want to bank on traffic coming from a platform I have no control over!